 - First, always drive defensively.
 Always be on the lookout for reckless or erratic drivers, and be prepared to brake if necessary.
 Keep a safe following distance to allow yourself enough time to react if another driver unexpectedly does something unsafe.

 - Second, if you can avoid it, try not to drive during rush hour or during harsh weather.
 These are two times in which a large number of accidents occur.

 - Third, know that George Sink, P.A.
 Injury Lawyers is always on your side if anything should happen.

-If you or someone you love has been involved in a car accident in South Carolina that was not your fault, contact our experienced car accident attorneys as soon as possible to speak with a South Carolina auto accident lawyer.
+If you or someone you love has been involved in a car accident, motorcycle accident, truck accident, or even moped accident in South Carolina that was not your fault, contact our firm as soon as possible to speak with a South Carolina personal injury attorney.
 We are available to discuss your case for free during an initial consultation to help you determine whether you are eligible to pursue damages, how much your case may be worth, and who can be held liable for your accident.
-Our auto accident attorneys will fight for you and your rights.
-Give us a call today to determine the value of your auto accident.